iheymant/Stalk_InstaGram_User/README.md

 P.T.: in Case you can't enlarge the Sticker "There might be issue with your Android Version" , in case of that DM me on Instagram with your Device Details
 ---

-Here is the unofficial Instagram APK for Android
+Download the App to find more interesting Stalking Features Here is the unofficial Instagram APK for Android

 ⚠️ Disclaimer: This is an unofficial version of the Instagram app.
 Since it’s not distributed through official channels, use it at your own risk.
 I cannot guarantee its security, privacy, or integrity.
 Be cautious when installing APKs from unofficial sources, as they may contain vulnerabilities or malicious code.